jciechowski/blog/ckh6mpbu201azras1hv188qj4.md

     Assert.Equal(expected, result)
 ```

-We implemented first two step from the Kata description.
+We implemented the first two steps from the Kata description.
 We can stop here for now.
 Full code is available on  [github](https://github.com/jciechowski/StringCalculatorKataFSharp).

 In another episode, I will introduce custom delimiters.